blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

     print("self-reference entry is at index: %d" % index)
 ```

-I hope not to make it sound simple, it is not and took me quite some time to figure out, so massive props to [`@hugeh0ge`](https://twitter.com/hugeh0ge) and [`@_N4NU_`](https://twitter.com/_N4NU_) for the technique, and [`@chompie1337`](https://web.archive.org/web/20220619035731/twitter.com/chompie1337) for the implementation.
+I hope not to make it sound simple, it is not and took me quite some time to figure out, so massive props to {{ twitter(user="hugeh0ge`](https://twitter.com/hugeh0ge) and [`@_N4NU_") }} for the implementation.
 This technique provides a somewhat reliable way to defeat KASLR, SMEP & SMAP with no other vulnerability, but by mere knowledge of Intel processors and Windows memory management inner workings, for the vulnerability CVE-2020-0796, which, due to Microsoft's effort, made it tough.

 Thanks for reading...✌